Skip to content

 Donate

-SOMERSET WILDLIFE TRUST is a registered charity (no. 238372) working in community in TA1 5AW.
+Somerset Wildlife Trust is a registered charity (no. 238372) working in animals in Taunton · TA1 5AW.
 Its latest Charity Commission filing directs 71% of spending to charitable activities, holding roughly 4 months of reserves, and files its annual accounts on time.
-Reported income has been declining over recent years.
+Reported income has been growing (≈9% a year).
 CharityCompare's Clarity Score rates the organisation only from public Charity Commission accounts — accountability, financial health, efficiency and community support — not the quality or impact of its programmes.

-SOMERSET WILDLIFE TRUST has a Clarity Score of 90 out of 100 on CharityCompare (4 stars, Exceptional).
+Somerset Wildlife Trust has a Clarity Score of 84 out of 100 on CharityCompare (4 stars, Good).
 Charity Commission registration number 238372.
 Status: Registered.
-Primary cause area: Community.
-Latest accounts year 2021: total income £3.8m, with 71% of expenditure on charitable activities.
+Primary cause area: Animals.
+Latest accounts year 2025: total income £5.3m, with 71% of expenditure on charitable activities.
 Accounts filing: up to date.
 Reserves: approximately 4 months of operating costs.
 1 filing concern(s) noted on this profile.
 Scores are independent and based on official filings — not a donation recommendation.

 Data from Charity Commission register, last updated .